 - 1. Engines (Modified Classes) - Motorcycles must use the crankcases of the production motorcycle engine.
-The use of sleeving, stroking or boring to change displacement classes is allowed. - Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - c.
+The use of sleeving, stroking or boring to change displacement classes is allowed. - b.
+Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - c.
 The frame used by a rider to qualify may not be changed, though engines may be. - d.
 Superchargers are prohibited. - e.
-The actual displacement of a motor must be stamped on the side of the cylinder or engine case. - f.
 The displacement of the motorcycle or minicycle may not exceed the class limit.
-Piston displacement specifications depend on the type of meet. - g.
-Piston displacement shall be measured using the following formula, where bore and stroke are measured in millimeters, and Volume is calculated in cubic centimeters: Piston displacement may be measured using either of the following formulas:
+Piston displacement specifications depend on the type of meet. - f.
+Piston displacement shall be measured using the following formula, where bore and stroke are measured in millimeters, and Volume is calculated in cubic centimeters:

-Volume = 3.1416 \ bore \ bore \ stroke / 1000 \ # of cylinders
+Volume = 0.7854 bore bore stroke / 1000 # of cylinders